-A rate of return for a given period that is less or more than one year, but that is adjusted to show the return this would equate to over a 1 year period.
+A rate of return for a time period that is less than or equal to one year, but is adjusted to represent the return over that time period.

 Basis point (bp)

 One-hundredth of one per cent, or 100 basis points, equals one per cent.